 The first part will be dedicated to premium programs.
 These programs are aimed at those who want to take things to the next level.
 For sure you can find great solutions for your artistic needs with the free programs, but the premium software is the most commonly used not only by artists but also by the studios and companies of the entertainment industry.
 So in order to become a professional artist, you gotta be familiar with the most commonly used software inside the industry.

-Now that we know how we are going to list the best drawing software for 2018 and 2019, let’s start with the premium ones.
+Now that we know how we are going to list the best drawing software for 2020, let’s start with the premium ones.

 Price: Starting at 9,99$ Per month